 - Working with their Development Ministries to develop international climate finance strategies that lay out the investment gaps for a country to achieve its NDC and Long-term Strategy with key actions to address these needs. - Proactively calling for enhanced support for climate action through building coalitions for capital increases, stretching balance sheets, reforming lending limits, greater use of risk pooling and guarantee mechanisms and special drawing rights (SDRs).
-Shareholders and other countries should continue to encourage an increase in international climate finance, especially concessional finance and finance for adaptation investments. - Proactively considering what contribution voluntary carbon markets can make to their net zero investment plans by filling gaps in the existing landscape of climate and development finance while paying particular attention to the significant risks.
+Shareholders and other countries should continue to encourage an increase in international climate finance, especially concessional finance and finance for adaptation investments. - Proactively considering what contribution voluntary carbon markets can make to their net zero investment plans by filling gaps in the existing landscape of climate and development finance while paying particular attention to the significant risks, appropriate safeguards, and the need to ensure additionality, noting the recent recommendations of the Science-based Targets Initiative (SBTi, 2021).

-Cross-cutting: Just transition and the role of Ministries of Finance
+Cross-cutting.
+Just transition and the role of Ministries of Finance